 With regards to having sex to kick start labor, Dr. Jonathan Schaffir feels “human pregnancy has to be robust to a little adventure like intercourse and, unfortunately for our purpose, it seems pretty robust to the very end.”

 This article is for informational purposes only.
-It is not mean to diagnose, treat, cure, or prevent any disease.
-The information contained here is not meant to take the place of consultation with your medical provider.
+It is not mean to take the place of consultation with your medical provider.
 Please speak with your care provider before trying anything to bring on labor.